MCSG Constitutional Guidelines: Becoming a chartered student organization

 5. Student organizations will appoint leadership through fair elections

 a.
-New leadership will be required to identify itself to Campus Programs and MCSG for the purpose of maintaining an accurate list of active organizations and organizational contact persons.
+New leadership will be required to identify itself to Campus Activites and Operations and MCSG for the purpose of maintaining an accurate list of active organizations and organizational contact persons.

 b.
-Groups without leaders will be required to identify at least one contact person to MCSG and Campus Programs.
+Groups without leaders will be required to identify at least one contact person to MCSG and Campus Activites and Operations .
 Contacts will be subject to the same notification procedures as leaders in other student organizations.

 Non-discrimination statement from MCSG about student organizations

-2. A member of the SSC will review the charter with members of the proposed student organization.
+2. A member of the SOC will review the charter with members of the proposed student organization.

-3. The charter of the proposed student organization will be reviewed by the SSC, with a recommendation going to a Legislative Body (LB) meeting.
+3. The charter of the proposed student organization will be reviewed by the SOC, with a recommendation going to a Legislative Body (LB) meeting.

 After waiting the required one week, the LB votes on whether they will ratify the new student organization charter.